-- Slowly add about half of the broth mixture to drippings over medium heat, whisking constantly.
+- Slowly add about half of the flour mixture to the drippings over medium heat, whisking constantly.

-- Continue to heat and whisk as mixture thickens.
-If necessary, add more of the flour mixture to thicken (if the gravy becomes too thick, add more broth to thin).
+- Continue to heat and whisk as the gravy thickens.
+If necessary, add more of the flour mixture to thicken or more beef broth to thin.

-- Gravy is ready when it is heated through and the consistency is to your preference.
+- The roast beef gravy is ready when it is heated through and you are happy with the consistency.